MaestroThe UI design product. | Form Builder | All versions This feature is related to all versions.

 Although the same interface is used to create templates and forms, a Form Builder will likely have less control over the appearance of a form than a Template Designer has over a template.
 This is because Template Designers typically define extension points, which prevent Form Builders from introducing inconsistencies across an organization's forms.

-When a form is published, all of its assets, such as templates, images, style, components, and so on, are bundled into a single-page AngularJS application and made available via a form space.
+When a form is published, all of its assets, such as templates, images, style, components, and so on, are bundled into a single-page AngularJS application and made available via a chosen form space.

 When creating a form, a Form Builder will: